FIELD JOURNAL.

 The “Lift and Shift” Cost Trap: A Sysadmin’s Guide to FinOps and Avoiding Cloud Sticker Shock

 Introduction: The “Lift and Shift” Trap You’ve successfully migrated your first workload.
-The terraform applied cleanly, the latency looks good, and the boss is happy.
-Then, 30 days later, the first bill arrives.
-It’s 40% higher than your estimate.
+The Terraform applied cleanly, the latency is within bounds, and the cutover was silent.
+Then, 30 days later, the first hyperscaler bill arrives.
+It is 40% higher than your strict estimate.
 Welcome to the “Lift and Shift” trap.
-For traditional sysadmins, “capacity” was a sunk cost.
-If…
+For traditional sysadmins, hardware capacity…

 Introduction: The Server Room is Evolving, Not Dying If you are a traditional systems administrator, you’ve likely felt the shift.
 The racking and stacking are decreasing; the API calls are increasing.
 The narrative that “sysadmins are obsolete” is false, but the reality is that the role is evolving rapidly into Platform and Cloud Engineering.
 Your…